andrewbutterfield/rtems-docs/eng/fv/appendix-fv.rst

 As Promela does not have pointers, we re-coded the append algorithm using arrays with pointers being array indices.
 We treat array index 0 as the equivalent of a NULL pointer, so the first array element is never used.

+There is no notion of returning values from Promela ``proctype`` or ``inline`` constructs, so we need to have global variables to model return values.
+Also, C pointers used to designate where to return a result need to be modelled by indices into global array variables.

 .. code:: c